respoke/style/README.md

 ## Assets

-There is no need to use these files, but you will probably want to copy them during your build process.
+These are files you may want to reuse.
+You will probably want to copy them during your build.
+See the example Gruntfile `copy` task.

-`./assets/images`
-`./assets/js`
+`./assets/`
+`./assets/images/`
+`./assets/js/`

 ## Exported paths

-`./index.js` exports the paths to all of the asset folders which are exported.
+See the list of exported asset paths in `./index.js`.

-Then you could inject the paths as local variables for your SCSS and Jade.
+You can use these paths as local variables for your SCSS and Jade, or in your build script.
+See the example Gruntfile.

 ## Your project structure

-Make sure when you copy the `./assets` to serve the `./assets/js/` folder at the root of your website such that it is at the `/js/` path.
+Make sure when you copy the `./assets` to serve the `./assets/js/` folder at the root of your website, such that it is at the `/js/` path (required by `./templates/head.jade`).

 ## Example Gruntfile